quantiacs/documentation/en/source/quick_start/quick_start.md

 * **avg_turnover**: the average turnover;
 * **avg_holding_time**: the average holding time in days.

-A detailed explanation can be found inspecting th source code for the library in your directory at **/qnt/stats.py**
+A detailed explanation can be found inspecting the source code for the library in your directory at **/qnt/stats.py**

 ![Statistical indicators](table.png)